 Following are some observations about URLLC on definition of reliability and related performance measurement and KPIs.
 The discussion paper only focus on the reliability in NG-RAN.
 There is gap between the definitions of reliability and the related measurements and KPIs, the detailed observations are as follows.

+NOTE：Even though this study is about URLLC, the discussion on reliability is also applicable non URLLC services.

 Observation#1: 3GPP and ITU-R both specify the definitions of reliability for URLLC.